SpeedCodeNpo/ng-exercises/README.md

 ### Assignment instructions :
 - Write code that will display the value of a parameter named "message" defined in ParentComponent, in in a template belonging to component ChildComponent.
 - Make the parentComponent a child of AppComponent.
-- Add a unit test for the child component.

 - The output displayed should be:
 This is App Component